hkotek/hkotek.com/_posts/2023-11-06-text-to-images-models-biases.md

 There's a lot to unpack here:
-- stereotypical rendering of individuals associated with the names by race, ethnicity, and gender,
+- stereotypical rendering of individuals associated with the names by race, ethnicity, and gender.
-- stereotypical image styles, even though all the images were generated with the "None" style selected,
+- stereotypical image styles, even though all the images were generated with the "None" style selected.
-- non-random distribution of the ages of the human protagonist
+- non-random distribution of the ages of the human protagonist.
 - we always get a single human protagonist, along with a dog, and occasionally the human gives the dog a bandaid.
 That is obviously not the correct parse of the sentence.
+- I can't decide if there is anything interesting to say about whether the single human protagonist is a child or an adult.
 More on these and related issues in part 2 of this post.

 ## Summary

+In short, text-to-image models are predictably shallow and unimaginative.
+They are more inflexible and banal than one might be led to assume given how frequently they are described as useful for being creative etc. in the popular press.
+In fact, they seem to regurgitate the training data is blunt and uncreative ways and can't overcome it even for the simplest prompts ('blue apples').
+There is no indication that any meaningful language processing is taking place.
+And there are lots of ethical considerations that come up!

 &nbsp;